How to Establish a Restorative Sleep Routine

 Myth 3: Sleeping pills can help solve sleep problems.

 Life loves to throw curveballs our way, making it difficult to stick to a planned sleep routine amid stress, travel, work demands, or health issues.
-Finding ways to maintain healthy sleep habits amid the chaos is imperative to restorative sleep.
+Maintaining healthy sleep habits amid the chaos is essential to restorative sleep.
 Here are a few strategies for when life doesn’t go as planned.

 Listening to Your Body